All Episodes

 Now, granted, Delta didn't result in as many hospitalizations and deaths.

-That data is in, too.
+That data is in two.

-But what about the next variant?
+But what about the next variant where maybe it does?

 That's right.